Skip to main content

 "This reflective practice seeks to foster a culture of ownership among preschools and educators, motivating them to evaluate their practices to drive high-quality, child-centric approaches thoughtfully."

 Minister for Social and Family Development Masagos Zulkifli at the Early Childhood Celebrations event on Nov 2, 2024.
-(Photo: MSF)
+(Photo: Ministry of Social and Family Development)

 UPDATED CODE OF ETHICS